Visiting Buckingham Palace: 10 Top-Rated Things to See & Do

-Buckingham Palace has been the London residence of the Royal Family since Queen Victoria's accession in 1837.
-Originally built for the Duke of Buckingham, it was purchased by George III in 1762 and later enlarged by George IV's court architect, John Nash, in 1825.
+The official London residence of the Royal Family since Queen Victoria's accession in 1837, Buckingham Palace - known affectionately to Londoners as "Buck House" - was originally built for the Duke of Buckingham, and was purchased by George III in 1762.
+It was later enlarged by George IV's court architect, John Nash, in 1825.
 The east wing was added in 1846, and in 1913, when George V was king, the east front was given its present Neoclassical look.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-This colorful spectacle starts daily at 11:30am April-July (alternate days thereafter) and lasts approximately 40 minutes.
-(For an in-depth history of the ceremony, as well as up-to-the-minute schedules, an inexpensive app is available from the Buckingham Palace website.)
+This colorful spectacle starts daily at 11:30am from April to July, and on alternate days thereafter, and lasts approximately 40 minutes.
+For those wanting to learn more about this unique London experience, an in-depth history of the ceremony, as well as up-to-the-minute schedules, an inexpensive app available from the Buckingham Palace website is well worth downloading.

-For eight weeks in the summer of 1993, Buckingham Palace's State Rooms were opened to the public for the first time, the proceeds being devoted to the restoration of Windsor Castle, parts of which were severely damaged by a tragic fire the previous year.
+For eight weeks in the summer of 1993, Buckingham Palace's State Rooms were opened to the public for the first time.
+The proceeds of this landmark event were devoted to the restoration of Windsor Castle, parts of which were severely damaged by a tragic fire the previous year.

-In the Royal Mews, you can see an array of state coaches and carriages, some still used by British monarchs on special occasions.
-The most impressive of the coaches on display is the elaborate Gold State Coach, built for George III in 1762 and used for every coronation since 1821 and so heavy that it takes eight horses to pull it.
+In the Royal Mews at Buckingham Palace, you can see a fascinating array of state coaches and carriages, some still used by British monarchs on special occasions, such as weddings and funerals.
+The most impressive of the coaches on display is the elaborate Gold State Coach, built for George III in 1762 and used for every coronation since 1821.
+This spectacular Royal carriage is so heavy that it takes eight horses to pull it.
 The horses, including the famous Windsor Greys, are stabled in the Mews.